isomerpages/csc-knowledge/_ethos-issue-26/Keeping It Real: Outcomes Based Contracting for Mental and Social Health.md

 <p>Performance management is not contract management.
 It is not a bureaucratic process of counting pieces of paper, but an ongoing engagement with the programme, and with the experiences of the community one is trying to help, to ensure that as many of them as possible achieve the outcomes we want.</p>

+<p>In Afghanistan after 2001, there were
-<p>the basic essential health services were contracted out to international NGOs, who were on budget reimbursement contracts with a very tight specification of what they had to deliver per clinic.
+no health services in the country.
+All the basic essential health services were contracted out to international NGOs, who were on budget reimbursement contracts with a very tight specification of what they had to deliver per clinic.
 When I started working there in 2017, we looked to shift all these services to performance-based contracts.
 To begin with, I engaged with 50 different stakeholders across government and funders and asked them what success looked like—and received 50 different answers.
 There was no cohesive definition of success.
-The crucial intervention was to pull them back and get everyone to agree on what successful performance would look like—such as better health services delivered to more people—which we could then use to drive the design of the performance contracts and how these programmes would be performance managed.</p>
+The crucial intervention was to pull them back and get everyone to agree on what successful performance would look like—such as better health services delivered to more people— which we could then use to drive the design of the performance contracts and how these programmes would be performance managed.</p>

 <p>This is what we need to get public servants better at: developing a good definition of what success looks like.
 To ensure that the definition is relevant, we need to move from bureaucratic definitions to ones that are real for the individuals concerned.
 Indeed, let’s engage those individuals in developing those definitions.
 We need to determine what success looks like, and engage the people to whom it matters, from a range of different disciplines, in defining that success.
 Then we use that to cohere efforts around and structure the response that comes after: if that is what success looks like, then what are the steps we need to take to achieve that?
 And if those are the steps, what are the skillsets that we currently have, mapped against what we need?
 And then how do we upskill towards that?
 We build capacity in this way. </p>